VK432/Dynamic-Traffic-Lights/README.md

 Method 5:
 	Fixed timer system.

+### Controls
-You can control the rate of traffic with + and -, changed between fixed/dynamic pattern changes with f, and change the method for getting the priority of each car with with ]
+You can control the rate of traffic with '+' and '-', changed between fixed/dynamic pattern changes with 'f', and change the method for getting the priority of each car with with ']'